vechain/vechain-sdk-js/docs/contracts.md

 ### Overview

-This example showcases the process of building a smart contract transaction using the VeChain SDK.
+This example showcases the process of building a smart contract transaction using the Vechain SDK.

 ```typescript { name=contract-deploy, category=example }
 import { buildDeployContractTransaction } from '@vechain-sdk/core';